bkhbea/mcp-agent/README.md

 db_server.py - has all data access fucntion file_server.py - has all file actions.

-Noet : The Servers are started and shotdown by the agent.
+Noet : The Servers are started and shutdown by the agent.